ROHITJAIND/EX-7-IMPLEMENTATION-OF-BTREE-INDEXING/README.md

-# EX 7: Implementation of B-Tree Indexing
+# EX-07: IMPLEMENTATION OF B-TREE INDEXING
 ### AIM:
 To implement B-tree indexing and to search an element in the B-tree using python. &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;   **DATE :** 03.10.2023